zingolabs/zingo-mobile/README.md

    Outputs are generated in `android/app/build/outputs/emulator_output`

 ## Testing
+### Prerequesites
+Integration tests and end-to-end tests require a regtest server.
+On linux hosts, these may be run locally by installing the lightwalletd, zcashd and zcash-cli binaries (https://github.com/zingolabs/zingolib#regtest).
+From the `rust/android/regtest/bin/` directory run: <br />
+`ln -s path/to/lightwalletd/binary path/to/zcashd/binary path/to/zcash-cli/binary ./` <br />
+From the `rust/android/lightwalletd_bin` directory run: <br />
+`ln -s path/to/lightwalletd/binary ./`

+Alternatively, integration tests and end-to-end tests can be run on non-linux hosts with Regchest (https://github.com/zingolabs/zingo-regchest).
+Regchest manages the zcash/lightwalletd regtest network in a docker container.
+Before running tests, pull the latest Regchest image from docker: <br />
+`docker pull zingodevops/regchest:007`

 ### Yarn Tests
 1. From the root directory, run: <br />
    `yarn test`